-BERNSTEIN The Realtek ALC885 on the Bernstein audio module supports 6 audio jacks that provide 8-channel audio output for advanced 7.1-channel super surround sound audio system.
-It is also equipped with a CD-in connector, front audio connector and S/PDIF output allowing digital connections with DVD systems or other audio/video multimedia.
+The onboard Realtek ALC885 is a High Definition audio codec and the 6 audio jacks at the rear I/O panel provides 8-channel audio output for advanced 7.1-channel super surround sound audio system.
+ALC885 also supports S/PDIF output, allowing digital connections with DVD systems or other audio/video multimedia.

 S/PDIF is a standard audio file transfer format that transfers digital audio signals to a device without having to be converted first to an analog format.
 This prevents the quality of the audio signal from degrading whenever it is converted to analog.
-S/PDIF is usually found oyn digital audio equipment such as a DAT machine or audio processing device.
+S/PDIF is usually found on digital audio equipment such as a DAT machine or audio processing device.
 The S/PDIF interface on the system board sends surround sound and 3D audio signal outputs to amplifiers and speakers and to digital recording devices like CD recorders.